Healthy Homes Assessment Raupunga

 Raupunga Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Raupunga and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required to all Raupunga and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and private landlords are required to ensure their rental properties comply according to Healthy Homes Standards within 90 days of any new, renewed , or altered tenant.
+• Private landlords and property managers must ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

-• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024